Tisch Summer Fellows: India

 The Fellows' primary supervisor will be an Indian professional with nine years of experience in the field of development specializing in financial inclusion, education, and policy advocacy.
 He will spend one day per week at the school, facilitate weekly reflections, and lead weekend activities.
 The principal of the Bodhi School, who has 15 years of experience in education and development, will oversee day-to-day management.

 To apply for a TSF: India Fellowship, please complete the online application accessible at the top right of this page.
-The application asks for basic information and prompts you to answer short essay questions about your interest in the position, the skills and experiences you would bring to the work, and what you hope to gain from the experience.
-In addition, you will be asked to submit:
+TSF: India is only open to undergraduate students.
+The application asks for basic student information, a ranking of your top 1-3 placements (if you are also applying for TSF domestic sites) and prompts you to answer short essay questions (all listed below) about your interest in the position, the skills and experiences you would bring to the work, and what you hope to gain from the experience.
+In addition, students will be asked to submit the following documents to TischCollegeSubmissions@tufts.edu with their full name and TSF India in the subject line:

 - Current resume